 Two-meter Camera Link cables (part number 187676-02) are available from the National Instruments Web site at ni.com/products.
-Camera Link cables are available in 1 to 10 m lengths from the 3M Web site at www.3m.com.
-Refer to Figure A-2 for 3M part number information.
+Camera Link cables also are available in 1 to 10 m lengths from the 3M Web site at www.3m.com.
+Refer to the following figure for 3M part number information.